OpenUpSA/best-practices/development.md

 # Guidelines

 - Always do your best to ensure a good user experience
-- Repeatability and consistency is important for reuse
+- Repeatability and consistency are important for reuse
 - Prefer reuse over building from scratch
 - Make data-driven decisions